CWOChris/Chris-R-Portfolio/README.md

 Also, there are active links to my GitHub, phone number and email address.

-I've developed this page with mobile viewing as my primary focus.

 <img src="./assets/img/Screenshot 2023-09-18 161026.png" alt="screenshot preview of my portfolio">